Manslaughter Charges Australia

 Manslaughter is one of the most serious offences in the Crimes Act 1900.
 Any homicide that does not amount to murder shall be taken to be manslaughter.
-You can be charged with manslaughter if you do something that results in the death of another person.
+If you do something that results in the death of another person you can be charged with manslaughter.
 The offence is not murder because you didn’t intend to kill or seriously injure the victim.

-There are many ways that murder can be reduced to manslaughter.
+Murder can be reduced to manslaughter in a number of ways.
 Even where a person has an intention to kill or seriously harm.
 This includes excessive self-defence, provocation, or substantial impairment by abnormality of mind.
-Reasonable self-defence is a complete defence to manslaughter than can result in a verdict of not guilty.
+Reasonable self-defence is a complete defence to manslaughter that can result in a verdict of not guilty.

-You can also be charged with manslaughter if you to do something resulting in the death of another person and were grossly negligent in failing to act.
+You can also be charged with a criminally negligent manslaughter sentence if you do something resulting in the death of another person and were grossly negligent in failing to act.

 The difference in sentences between murder and manslaughter is often substantial.

 How do I beat a charge of manslaughter?